modir/laminas-book/docs/forms.md

 [^service]: In DDD terms, the `MailSender` can be related to service models, because its goal
             is to manipulate data, not to store data.

-> Reading this section is optional and intended mostly for beginners.
-You may skip it
+!!! note
-> and refer directly to the next section *Form Presentation*.
+    Reading this section is optional and intended mostly for beginners.
+You may skip it and refer directly to the next section *Form Presentation*.

 The `MailSender` model will internally use the @`Laminas\Mail` component.
 The @`Laminas\Mail` component is a component provided by Laminas Framework and designed to give you the convenient functionality